DarlingtonAlban/Darlington_Portfolio/README.md

 ### Project Overview
 ---
-This data analysis project aims to provide insight into inventory performance of the company, By analysing various aspects of the inventory data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the companies perfomances.
+This data analysis project aims to provide insight into inventory performance of the company between 2024 and 2025, By analysing various aspects of the inventory data, we seek to identify trends, make data driven decision and recommendation, and gain understanding of the companies perfomances.

 ### Data Source

-Sales Data: the primary dataset used for this analysis is the "grocery_inventory.csv" file from my google data analytics project, containing detailed information about each sales made by each company.
+Grocery Inventory Data: the primary dataset used for this analysis is the "grocery_inventory.csv" file from my google data analytics project, containing detailed information about each sales made by each company.

 ### Tools